BattermanZ/RatioKing/README.md

 ## Requirements

-* Python 3.12+
+* Python 3.11+
 * `feedparser` (RSS parsing)
 * `requests` (HTTP client)
 * `python-dotenv` (optional, for `.env` loading)

-*On Docker, everything is packaged—no host Python needed.*
+*On Docker, everything is packaged—no host Python needed; the image ships with Python 3.11 distroless.*

 ---